elierotenberg/coding-styles/es6.md

 a.reduce((x, y) => x + y, 0);
 ```

-- Always use parens for arrow functions parameters, even when there is only one parameter.
+- Parens MUST be used for arrow functions parameters, even when there is only one parameter.

 ```js
 // bad